lavleshdubey90/SkillCraft-Technology-Assignments/Readme.md

-# Internship Assignments
+# SkillCraft Technologies Internship Assignments

-This repository contains the assignments I completed during my internship at Skillcraft Technologies.
+This repository contains the assignments I completed during my internship at **SkillCraft Technologies**.
 Each assignment demonstrates my skills in frontend development, focusing on creating responsive and interactive user interfaces.

 ## Assignments